The Baseball Hall of Fame has players, managers, general managers and even broadcasters enshrined within the walls of the Cooperstown, N.Y. building.

 Ricciarini is one of three Pittsfield natives in the active scouting business.
 He criss-crosses the country watching minor league talent, and frequently bumps into Tom Mooney or Bill Mele.
 Mooney is currently a scout with Milwaukee and Mele works for the Yankees.

 It's men like the Pittsfield trio who find the players we watch on TV.
-Mooney, as has been documented in this column, signed Ken Griffey Jr. when he was a scout with Seattle, and was the Houston scout who recommended the Astros take Jeff Bagwell when the Red Sox traded for Larry Andersen in 1980.
+Mooney, as has been documented in this column, signed Ken Griffey Jr.

 It was Mooney who had seen the Double-A third baseman and thought he would project into a major league player.